Scientific Understanding of Consciousness

 Neurons and Synapses

 Neurons are the fundamental functional unit of nervous system physiology.
-Neurons of the brain can have input dendritic trees with 104 or more synapses and axons with many output synaptic terminals.
+Projection neurons of the brain can have input dendritic trees with 104 or more synapses, and axons with many output synaptic terminals.
+Rich networks of inhibitory interneurons interconnect with the dendritic trees of projection neurons, and by experience-inscripted synaptic efficacies, provide intricate precision functionality.

 Neural Network